Zeroth law of thermodynamics: Foundation of temperature

 In the space of thermodynamic parameters, zones of constant temperature form a surface, that provides a natural order of nearby surfaces.
 One may therefore construct a global temperature function that provides a continuous ordering of states.
 The dimensionality of a surface of constant temperature is one less than the number of thermodynamic parameters, thus, for an ideal gas described with three thermodynamic parameters P, V and N, it is a two-dimensional surface.

 For example, if two systems of ideal gases are in joint thermodynamic equilibrium across an immovable diathermal wall, then P_{1}V_{1}/N_{1} = P_{2}V_{2}/N_{2} where Pi is the pressure in the ith system, Vi is the volume, and Ni is the amount (in moles, or simply the number of atoms) of gas.

 The surface PV/N = constant defines surfaces of equal thermodynamic temperature, and one may label defining T so that PV/N = RT, where R is some constant.
 These systems can now be used as a thermometer to calibrate other systems.
 Such systems are known as "ideal gas thermometers".

-In a sense, focused on in the zeroth law, there is only one kind of diathermal wall or one kind of heat, as expressed by Maxwell's dictum that "All heat is of the same kind".
-But in another sense, heat is transferred in different ranks, as expressed by Sommerfeld's dictum "Thermodynamics investigates the conditions that govern the transformation of heat into work.
+In a sense, focused on the zeroth law, there is only one kind of diathermal wall or one kind of heat, as expressed by Maxwell's dictum that "All heat is of the same kind".
+But in another sense, heat is transferred in different ranks, as expressed by Arnold Sommerfeld's dictum "Thermodynamics investigates the conditions that govern the transformation of heat into work.
 It teaches us to recognize temperature as the measure of the work-value of heat.
 Heat of higher temperature is richer, is capable of doing more work.
 Work may be regarded as heat of an infinitely high temperature, as unconditionally available heat."
 This is why temperature is the particular variable indicated by the zeroth law's statement of equivalence.

 Dependence on the existence of walls permeable only to heat

-In Carathéodory's (1909) theory, it is postulated that there exist walls "permeable only to heat", though heat is not explicitly defined in that paper.
+In Constantin Carathéodory's (1909) theory, it is postulated that there exist walls "permeable only to heat", though heat is not explicitly defined in that paper.
 This postulate is a physical postulate of existence.
 It does not say that there is only one kind of heat.
 This paper of Carathéodory states as proviso 4 of its account of such walls: "Whenever each of the systems S1 and S2 is made to reach equilibrium with a third system S3 under identical conditions, systems S1 and S2 are in mutual equilibrium".